The Man From UNCLE

 themselves.
 Some matters were just too serious to contemplate.

-agents had studied the penthouse from every side and had even visited the suite
+the penthouse from every side and had even visited the suite (by using a

-(by using a skeleton key on the elevator).
-They'd removed themselves just
+skeleton key on the elevator).
+They'd removed themselves just before the THRUSH

 The UNCLE agents walked from the beach up